apache/mxnet/docs/tutorials/vision/large_scale_classification.md

 Option | Description
 ------ | -----------
 network | The network to train.
 Could be any of the network available in `${MXNET}/example/image-classification`.
 For this tutorial, we use Resnet. num-layers | Number of layers to use in the network.
-We use 152 layered Resnet. data-train | Directory containing the training images.
+We use 152 layer Resnet. data-train | Directory containing the training images.
 We point to the EFS location (`~/data/train/`) where we stored the training images. data-val   | Directory containing the validation images.
 We point to the EFS location (`~/data/val`) where we store the validation images. gpus       | Comma separated list of gpu indices to use for training in each machine.
 We use all 16 GPUs.